Iași pogrom: War crimes trials

 The Romanian People's Tribunals were conducted in 1946 and a total of 57 people were tried for the Iași pogroms: eight from the higher military echelons, the prefect of Iași county and the mayor of Iași, four military figures, 21 civilians and 22 gendarmes.
 One hundred sixty-five witnesses, mostly survivors of the pogrom, were called to the stand.

-The majority of those sentenced under war crimes and crimes against peace (article 2 of Law no. 291/1947), 23 people (including generals and colonels), received life sentences with hard labor and 100 million lei in damages.
+The majority of those sentenced under war crimes and crimes against peace (article 2 of Law no. 291/1947), 23 people (including generals and colonels), received life sentences with hard labor and were fined 100 million lei in damages.
 Ion Antonescu, the Conducător, who ordered the pogrom, was executed.
-One colonel received a life sentence in harsh conditions and 100 million lei in damages.
-The next-largest group, twelve accused, were sentenced to 20 years hard labor each.
+One colonel received a life sentence in harsh conditions and was fined 100 million lei in damages.
+The next-largest group, 12 accused, were sentenced to 20 years hard labor each.
 Sentences of 25 years hard labor were received by seven accused.
 Smaller groups received a 20-year harsh sentence and 15 years hard labor, and one accused was sentenced to five years hard labor.
 Several accused were acquitted.

 Among the rehabilitated perpetrators were Colonels Radu Dinulescu and Gheorghe Petrescu, who were both irreversibly acquitted in 1997.
 As archival documents subsequently revealed, these two high-ranking officers were indeed involved in the deportations to Transnistria and in the persecution of tens of thousands of Jews from Bessarabia and Bukovina.

+Germany agreed to pay reparations to survivors of the Iași pogrom only in 2017.